NabeelGhalib/nabeelghalib.github.io/Bank_Loan_Risk_Prediction/README.md

 ## 5. Conclusion:

-In this project, we aimed to predict loan defaults and assess the effectiveness of predictive models in distinguishing between fully paid loans and charged-off loans.
+In this project, I aimed to predict loan defaults and assess the effectiveness of predictive models in distinguishing between fully paid loans and charged-off loans.
 The XGBoost model demonstrated remarkable performance with an accuracy of 97.53% and an AUC-ROC score of 0.9760, which indicates the model’s ability to distinguish between the two classes with high confidence.

 **Key insights from the evaluation include:**